kwanjas3/qa-app/README.md

 # some-qa-app

 this app requires a localhost:18765 proxy with cors enabled to work.
-It will posted a pseudo filled out form to retrieve a webpage with links to be tested.
+It will post a pseudo filled out form to retrieve a webpage with links to be tested.

 check to see if link exists. check link similarity to contents within the website link using lunr and returns a score.